MIT-Tab/mittab-deploy/README.md

 - Deploys an instance of mit-tab to a Digital Oceal droplet (using Digital Ocean's remote Docker hosts)
-- Creates a DNS record at {tournament}.nu-tab.com that maps to that droplet's IP address using the DNSimple API
+- Creates a DNS record at {tournament}.nu-tab.com that maps to that droplet's IP address using the Digital Ocean DNS services

 # TODO: